WatheqAlshowaiter/filament-sticky-table-header/README.md

 {
     return $panel
         ->plugins([
+            // Other plugins...
             StickyTableHeaderPlugin::make(),
         ]);
 }
 ```

 That's it!
 Your table headers will now stick to the top when scrolling.

+## Features

+✅ Supports Laravel versions: 12, 11, and 10.

+✅ Supports PHP versions: 8.4, 8.3, 8.2, and 8.1.

+✅ Supports Filament versions: 4.x and 3.x.

+✅ Fully automated tested with PHPUnit with 100% code coverage.

+✅ Full GitHub Action CI pipeline to format code and test against Filament versions: 4.x and 3.x.

 ## Testing